 Many small-business owners do it intuitively.
 They build a successful business, step by step, year after year, and eventually a great brand develops.

 It does not happen the other way around.

 You can’t just come up with a nice name a great logo and expect the business to become a successful brand overnight.
-Without a good, solid business operation, you can’t have a great brand.
+Without a good, solid business operation and a realistic brand strategy, you can’t have a great brand.

 If you look closely you can find plenty of inspiring brands in everyday places.
 Like the breakfast table and the local Mexican restaurant.
 Because the fact is, branding is not exclusive to big business.
 If you deconstruct it, you’ll see that all successful brands share four important things:

 Forget about Proctor & Gamble for a minute and consider the small businesses branding case studies in your town or neighborhood.
 Think about the little guys who have a ridiculously loyal following.
 What makes them successful?
 What have the owners done that turned their typical small business into an iconic local brand?

 In Bend, Oregon there’s a popular little restaurant named, simply, “Taco Stand.”
 It’s not the best Mexican food in town, but it’s damn good and it costs next to nothing.
 It’s so cheap it’s almost embarrassing.